Video Ads: Google Ad Manager Utilize Google Ad Manager to serve video ads.

 Connect your Google Ad Manager

-After setting up your video ads in Google Ad Manager, connect it within the MAZ dashboard to start rolling ads in your video content.
+After setting up your video ads in Google Ad Manager, connect it to the MAZ dashboard to start rolling ads in your video content.

 Let's get started!